ubco-db/EmbedDB/docs/activeRules.md

 EmbedDB does not support the SQL `LIMIT` function that returns a certain number of rows.
 EmbedDB only supports queries on rows withing a key range.

 # Conclusion
-In general, if a query can be created with the aide of `advancedQueries`, it can be turned into a streaming query over a key range using `streamingQueries`.
+In general, if a query can be created with the aide of `advancedQueries`, it can be turned into a active rule over a key range using `activeRules`.